NathanBullinger/Dynatrace-Dashboards/README.md

 # Dynatrace Dashboards

-This repository contains JSON files used to populate dashboards via API call.
-All of the dashboards within this repository are intended to be uploadable with no additional configuration required.
+This repository contains JSON files used to populate dashboards via API call or manual import.
+To import a dashboard via the UI, navigate to the 'Dashboards' page in your Dynatrace tenant and select 'Import Dashboard'.
 Management Zones are the recommended approach for filtering.

 Dynatrace API Docs: https://www.dynatrace.com/support/help/shortlink/section-api